 We adhere to BSUK’s Joint Safeguarding Policy and Procedures.
 You can read these here.

-Our membership fee is £45.00 for the season.
-This includes a free item of Beachcombers merchandise!
+Our membership fee is £50.00 for the season.
+This includes a free Beachcombers t-shirt!

 If it’s your first time playing softball with the Beachcombers then your first training session is free!

 What is softball?